 A complex and fast-changing world demands new, creative approaches to everything from corporate strategies to child development and even household chores.
 From schools to big business, the importance of understanding and encouraging both creative and innovative/purposeful solutions has been widely researched and recognized.
-There are opportunities at both the M.A. and Ph.D. level to earn a degree in Psychology at Saybrook University specializing in Creativity Studies.
+There are opportunities at both the M.A. and Ph.D. level to earn a Psychology degree at Saybrook University specializing in Creativity, Innovation and Leadership.
 Saybrook's rich tradition of humanistic studies includes its association with former faculty member Rollo May, who wrote the classic The Courage to Create.
 May, along with humanistic psychology pioneers such as Carl Rogers and Abraham Maslow, proposed that expression of creativity is a key to self-actualization.

 Saybrook's unique approach to creativity goes well beyond the arts to encompass "everyday creativity," the original of everyday life, which encourages personal and professional growth as well as health benefits.
 The program is designed to be applicable to a broad range of professional pursuits.

-While creativity is increasingly recognized as a vital part of both a healthy psyche and a thriving economy, there are still many unanswered questions that need serious exploration through scholarship.
-General learning goals include understanding the history, research, and practical application of creativity studies.
-Students enrolled in this Specialization will develop specific learning goals guided by a highly experienced faculty member tuned into their specific interests, aspirations, and personal passion.
+While creativity and innovation are increasingly recognized as vital parts of both a healthy psyche and a thriving economy, there are still many unanswered questions that need serious exploration through research and scholarship.
+General learning goals include understanding the history, research, and practical application of Creativity, Innovation, and Leadership.
+Students enrolled in this specialization will develop specific learning goals with a faculty member based on their interests, aspirations, and personal passion.

-At the conclusion of your studies, students in this Specialization will be able to:
+At the conclusion of their studies, students in this specialization will be able to:

-- Understand, critically analyze, and conduct time honored paradigms to psychological research and art-based research approaches. - Be a subject matter expert in the field of creativity and in a specific aspect of creativity. - Work to engage others in efforts to promote life-enhancing change. - Bring innovation and creative approaches to your research, work, and personal choices, moving beyond disciplinary and paradigmatic boundaries. - Combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness. - Place your work within a whole person perspective across multiple contexts and acknowledge your own biases and unchallenged assumptions. - Display an awareness of strengths and challenges incorporating humanistic values, including authenticity, empathy, embodiment and compassion.
+- 1. Demonstrate marketable skills in general creativity and in a specific aspect of creativity and innovation subject matter expertise. - 2.
+Work to engage others in efforts to promote life-enhancing change. - 3.
+Bring innovation and creativity to your research, work, and personal choices, moving beyond traditional disciplinary and paradigmatic boundaries. - 4.
+Combine critical, empathetic, and creative thinking with self-reflection to develop self-knowledge, self-realization, and expansion of consciousness. - 5.
+Place their work within a humanistic perspective across multiple contexts and acknowledge their own biases and unchallenged assumptions. - 6.
+Display an awareness of strengths and challenges based on humanistic values, including authenticity and compassion.